 - Service Assurance through regular Threat Reviews

-Onboarding of the Managed Detection and Response service commences with the activation of the Client’s Samurai XDR tenant.
-Activation of the Client’s tenant will provide the Client with instant access to Help Center online documentation and the access and instructions required in order to configure the Samurai XDR platform.
+Onboarding of the Managed Detection and Response service commences with the activation of the Client’s Samurai tenant.
+Activation of the Client’s tenant will provide the Client with instant access to Help Center online documentation and the access and instructions required in order to integrate with the Samurai platform.
 This includes:

 - Deploying Local Collector appliances;